Profiting from differences in the price of a single currency pair that is traded on more than one market.

 The first two or three digits of a foreign exchange price or rate.
 Examples: USD/JPY rate of 108.05/10 the

 big figure is 108.
 EUR/USD price of 1.1325/28 the big figure is .13

 The term Great Britain pound is commonly used in less formal contexts, although it is not an official name of the currency of the United Kingdom.
 The full, official name, pound sterling, (plural: pounds sterling) is used mainly in formal contexts and also when it is necessary to distinguish the United Kingdom currency from other currencies with the same name.

 An agent, who executes orders to buy and sell currencies and related instruments either for a commission or on a spread.
 Brokers are agents working on commission and not principals or agents acting on their own account.
 In the Forex market brokers tend to act as intermediaries between banks bringing buyers and sellers together for a commission paid by the initiator or by both parties.
 There are four or five major global brokers operating through subsidiaries affiliates and partners in many countries.

 A market which is on a consistent upward trend.

 An order to execute a transaction at a specified price (the limit) or lower.

-Cable is a slang Forex Market term used for the GBP/USD currency pair rate (British pound vs the US dollar).
-The name is derived from when the British Pound was more dominant and the currency was continually wired between North America and Europe via transatlantic cable.
+Cable is a slang Forex Market term used for the GBP/USD currency pair rate (Great Britain pound vs the US dollar).
+The name is derived from when the Great Britain Pound was more dominant and the currency was continually wired between North America and Europe via transatlantic cable.

 A chart that displays the daily trading price range (open, high, low and close).
 A form of Japanese charting that has become popular in the West.
 A narrow line (shadow) shows the day’s price range.
 A wider body marks the area between the open and the close.
 If the close is above the open, the body is white (not filled); if the close is below the open, the body is black (filled).